DingoBits/homebrew-dingobits/README.md

 brew install dingobits/dingobits/x265
 ```

-I build bottles from my own machine for convenience.
+I build bottles for convenience.
 In principle, you shouldn’t trust binaries from strangers, but I trust myself.
 To build from source:

 ```
 brew install -s dingobits/dingobits/x265
 ```

-To use this repository with existing formulae, it’s easier to edit  `homebrew/core`
+To use this repository with existing formulae, it’s easier to edit  `homebrew/core`:

 ```
 # brew edit ffmpeg
 depends_on "dingobits/dingobits/x265"
 ```